Irritable bowel syndrome: History

-The concept of an "irritable bowel" was introduced by P.W.
-Brown, first in The Journal Of The Kansas Medical Society in 1947 and later in the Rocky Mountain Medical Journal in 1950.
+The concept of an "irritable bowel" was introduced by P. W. Brown, first in The Journal of the Kansas Medical Society in 1947 and later in the Rocky Mountain Medical Journal in 1950.
 The term was used to categorize people who developed symptoms of diarrhea, abdominal pain, and constipation, but where no well-recognized infective cause could be found.
 Early theories suggested the irritable bowel was caused by a psychosomatic or mental disorder.
+World IBS Day was founded on April 19th, 2019 and is celebrated annually in order to raise awareness about Irritable Bowel Syndrome.
+In some locations World IBS Day is also called World IBS Awareness Day.
+World Irritable Bowel Syndrome Day or simply IBS Awareness Day.